kimizzy001/DSA-Kultra-SQL-Capstone_Israel/README.md

   3. Copy and run each query to explore business questions and generate insights.
   4. Modify or extend the queries to fit your specific data use cases.

 ---

+### Final Notes

+This SQL project represents a real-world inventory and sales case for Kultra Mega Stores.
+It showcases the ability to use **SQL for solving business problems**, uncovering trends, and making data-driven recommendations.
+It's a strong component of the DSA capstone portfolio.

+---